Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

-String trimmers, also known as line trimmers, weed eaters, weed whackers, strimmers and whipper snippers, can be troublesome garden tools, and difficulty in starting is often due to an issue with the carburetor (carburator)
+String trimmers can be troublesome garden tools.
+Difficulty in starting is often due to an issue with the carburetor (carburator).

 Common Reasons Why a String Trimmer Won't Start

 - Stale fuel

 - A dirty or cracked spark plug

 - Improper venting of the cap on the gas tank